Child Support FAQs

 Q: What legal remedies are available to me if my spouse is not paying child support?

-If your spouse is not paying child support and that child support award
+If your spouse is not paying child support and that support award is part

-is part of a court order, or a separation agreement filed with the courts,
+of a court order, or a separation agreement filed with the courts, then

-then your support order will be registered with the Family Responsibility
+your support order will be registered with the Family Responsibility Office

-Office (FRO).
+(FRO).
 That office is in place to enforce support orders.
-In fact,
+In fact, it

-If your child support agreement is not filed with the courts, before you
+If your support agreement is not filed with the courts, before you can

-can have it enforced by FRO you must file it with the courts.
-In order
+have it enforced by FRO you must file it with the courts.
+In order to

-to do so, you would file a Form 26B along with a copy of your domestic
+do so, you would file a Form 26B along with a copy of your domestic agreement.
+See the

 Child Support Forms section for more information.